Composite Enclaves: Towards Disaggregated Trusted Execution: Security Analysis

-Vulnerabilities within any of these \app{}s or \ce{}s could break the isolation guarantees of the data in that specific enclave.
-However, such an attack will not easily be expandable to connected enclaves.
-E.g., if a vulnerability in a controller enclave is found, only the data within that enclave is revealed.
-Any data that does not pass through this \ce remains confidential.
+Vulnerabilities within any of these \nameenclave{}s could break the isolation guarantees of the data in that specific \nameenclave{}.
+However, such an attack remains contained in the compromised \nameenclave{} and cannot spread to other connected enclaves.
+E.g., if a vulnerability in a \ce{} is found, only the data within that enclave is revealed.
+Any data that does not pass through the compromised \ce remains confidential.
 In this way, we provide defense-in-depth and reduce the potential impact of vulnerabilities.